Registration Processes & Helpful Hints

 REGISTRATION PROCESS (top)

 Students register (add, drop, or withdraw from classes) using the online registration system, the EKUDirect (click on EKUDirect on the EKU homepage).
 EKU staff is available to assist students with this system at the following locations: main campus – in the Registrar's Office –SSB 239, or the Corbin, Danville, or Manchester Centers.
 Registration questions should be directed to 859-622-2320.
-Once registered, you may make a change to your schedule at any time while such transactions are permitted (note dates on calendar).
+Once registered, you may make a change to your schedule at any time while such transactions are permitted.
 The online system will not allow changes once the deadline has passed.
 You may add full semester classes to your schedule through the first week of class.
 After that date, you may only add classes that have not yet begun.
 See “Full & Partial Semester Term Dates,” in the Colonel's Compass for Add/Drop dates for partial semester classes.

 REPEATING COURSES (top)